S-Corp Officer Tax Planning: Payroll Withholding vs. Quarterly Estimated Tax Payments

 Can ASAP help with my officer payroll tax planning?

-How to do tax planning?
-As your payroll service provider we would love to help, but this area of accounting is more suitable to handle with your CPA or other certified tax advisor.
+As your payroll service provider we would love to help, but this area of accounting is more suitable for your CPA or other certified tax advisor.
 In a perfect world, you would work with them after completing your prior year returns to help guide your tax strategy for the current year.
-They may instruct you to make quarterly estimated tax payments outside of the withholding we deduct from your W2 wages.
-In the fall, they may ask for an update of the businesses YTD performance and your expectations to evaluate if additional withholding should be required prior to year end.
-If perfection isn't possible, you may need to review your prior year returns to see how much Fed/State income taxes you paid, compare that to your YTD W2 Fed/State income withholding & any quarterly estimated tax payments made to determine a preferred amount of Fed/State income tax to withholding prior to year end.
-Doing this at the end of the year can be challenging in particular while insuring adequate cash flow for the business & yourself.
+They may instruct you to make quarterly estimated tax payments outside of the withholding we deduct from your W-2 wages.
+In the fall, they may ask for an update of the business' YTD performance and your expectations to evaluate if additional withholding should be required prior to year end.
+If perfection isn't possible, you may need to review your prior year returns to see how much Fed/State income taxes you paid, compare that to your YTD W-2 Fed/State income withholding and any quarterly estimated tax payments made to determine a preferred amount of Fed/State income tax to withhold prior to year end.
+Doing this at the end of the year can be challenging in particular while ensuring adequate cash flow for the business and yourself.

 Do I still need to make quarterly estimated tax payments?

 Possibly.
 Quarterly estimated tax payments are individual tax payments that the IRS instructs taxpayers to make to avoid penalties for underpayment of taxes.
 The IRS is okay with those estimated income tax payments being made via mail with a 1040-ES coupon or you can set yourself up to pay online.
 However, payroll income tax withholding that is reported on a W-2 also is allowed to offset those estimated tax payments.
 You can instruct ASAP to withhold a specific target amount for Fed and State income taxes from your salary payments to accommodate estimated taxes.

 What if I don't think I'll owe as much as last year?